Counterfly/search-as-you-type/README.md

 This project uses the following dependencies:
 - Finagle HTTP for building the service.
 - Logback for logging configuration.
-- TODO: kafka to produce logs to Kafka.
+- Kafka to produce logs to Kafka
+  - first the log is sent to a Kafka topic, log_received
+  - TODO: then a consumer reads the log from the topic and applies a filterring logic determine searches